-6 July The Lockheed Model 5 Vega (ex NR33E, c/n 34) left New York for Oslo on board the Norwegian steamer 'MS named 'Qarrtsiluni', which means 'soul of the whale' in the Inuit language.
+The Lockheed Model 5 Vega (ex NR33E, c/n 34) left New York for Oslo on board the Norwegian steamer 'MS Stavangerfjord'.
+On 16 July it arrived was assembled and on 17 July flown to Horten.
+It was registered N-41 and named 'Qarrtsiluni', which means 'soul of the whale' in the Inuit language.